-These strawberry cinnamon rolls are soft and gooey and are made with homemade strawberry filling and topped with strawberry cream cheese icing.
+These strawberry cinnamon rolls feature a soft, pillowy brioche texture swirled with a homemade strawberry filling and topped with a silky strawberry cream cheese frosting.

-For more cinnamon rolls recipes, check out our homemade cinnamon rolls, pumpkin cinnamon rolls, and apple cinnamon rolls with apple pie filling.
+For more cinnamon roll recipes, check out my homemade cinnamon rolls, pumpkin cinnamon rolls, and apple cinnamon rolls with apple pie filling.

 Jump to: